visier/connector-python/README.md

 ```

 ## Data Version Export API
 The Data Version (DV) Export API allows users to export data version information, such as tables, columns, and file information, in CSV format.
+For more information, see [Data Version Export API](https://docs.visier.com/developer/apis/data-out/data-version-export/data-version-export-api.htm).

 To use the connector, add the following statement to your program.
 ```python